Misterhex/NESTLogger/README.md

 # NESTLogger

 ### Overview
 An abstraction on top of [NEST and elasticsearch-net](https://github.com/elastic/elasticsearch-net) to automatically group indices by [Index Per Time frame](https://www.elastic.co/guide/en/elasticsearch/guide/current/time-based.html) using a common pattern that is understood by [curator](https://github.com/elastic/curator).
-Buffer the data using [reactive extensions](https://github.com/Reactive-Extensions/Rx.NET).

 ### Features
 - buffer and bulk send to elasticsearch.